A better world through math.

 Prioritize Your To-Do List By Converting To Present Value

-Prioritize Your To-Do List By Converting Costs and Benefits To Present Value
+Infographic for Prioritize Your To-Do List By Converting To Present Value

-There is an infinite number of ways you can spend your most valuable resource, time.
-How can you decide what the most cost-effective way to spend your time is?
-By converting the returns of each activity to its present value and picking the activity with the highest present value.
+There are infinite ways to spend your most valuable resource: time.
+How do you decide the most cost-effective way to spend it?
+Convert the returns of each activity to its present value and pick the activity with the highest present value.

-I live in a house that’s bigger than I need and farther away from my job than I’d like.
-So I’d like to sell it and get a smaller apartment closer to work.
+I live in a house that's bigger than I need and farther from my job than I'd like.
+I'd like to sell it and get a smaller apartment closer to work.

 Costs and Benefits of Moving